VT 251: A Flatlander's Guide to Visiting Burlington

 Walk around UVM (University of Vermont)

-Explore Waterfront Park -- a paved walkway/ bike path along Lake Champlain.
+Waterfront Park offers visitors a paved walkway/ bike path along Lake Champlain.
 The views across the lake are stupendous and cannot be beat.
+Other than walking/ running/ strolling, there are other things there, too...

 Take a boat ride to learn about Burlington & Lake Champlain.
 Cruises leave from Waterfront Park and require reservations.
 I've tried both of these and they are both excellent; just different: